 Profile plots for surface and deep tows are illustrated along transects (black vertical lines) travelling perpendicular to the bridge.
-Note that the surface anomaly from the bridge is 728 nT and sub-surface anomaly is 726 nT, exceeding that of the cable in magnitude by a factor of 7.7.
+Note that the surface anomaly from the bridge is 728 nT and sub-surface anomaly is 2,000 nT, exceeding that of the cable in magnitude by a factors of 7.7 and 8.2, respectively.
 The anomaly occurs over a distance of 1,200 m, and does not consist of a positive and negative excursion but simply a negative excursion.